-[†] CUSIP® is a registered trademark of the American Bankers Association.
-The CUSIP numbers listed above are being provided solely for the convenience of bondholders only, and Fairfax County, Virginia, does not make any representation with respect to such numbers or undertake any responsibility for their accuracy.
-The CUSIP numbers are subject to change after the issuance of the Bonds.
+† CUSIP® is a registered trademark of the American Bankers Association.
+The CUSIP number listed above is provided solely for the convenience of bondholders only, and the Authority does not make any representation with respect to such number or undertake any responsibility for their accuracy.
+The CUSIP number is subject to being changed after the issuance of the Series 2023 Bonds.